Affirmative Action Monitoring Committee Guidelines

 Rank(s) and field of position as outlined in the department’s search authorization letter.

-NOTE: If the position is open to more than one rank, contact Kathy Steiner-Lang (Asst.
-VC and Director of the Office of International Students and Scholars) at email@example.com or 935-5910 for specific language to include in the ad.
+NOTE: If the position is open to more than one rank, contact Kathy Steiner-Lang, Executive Director, at firstname.lastname@example.org or 935-7679 for specific language to include in the ad.

 Specific duties of the position (in addition to specific teaching expectations, if the candidate will be expected to teach certain types of courses): teaching, conducting research, writing for publication, advising students, participating in departmental governance and university service.